 If you issue the SDSF command

-/S ZWESVSTC, the JCL will need to know the instance directory containing the launch and configuration information.
-To do this add the
+/S ZWESVSTC, it will fail because the script needs to know the instance directory containing the configuration details.

 If you have a default instance directory you want you always start Zowe with, you can tailor the JCL member